-If You're Feeling Unfulfilled In Your Relationship, Fret Not, Here's What Experts Suggest
+Here's What To Do If You're Feeling Unfulfilled In Your Relationship

 "Lack of fulfillment comes from complacency, habituation, and the loss of novelty as a relationship settles in," Joshua Klapow, Ph.D., clinical psychologist and host of The Kurre and Klapow Show, tells Elite Daily.
 "In the early stages of a relationship, we look to our partner to provide a sense of fulfillment.
 They are novel in our lives, and they consume us.
 However, what we realize as time goes by [is] that expecting our partner to provide our life fulfillment is not only inadequate, it's unfair.
 As soon as we place the responsibility for total fulfillment on our partner, we will lose.
 Our lives are our lives."

 To understand why you're feeling unfulfilled and what you can do about it, Klapow says it's important to accept that there are likely going to be aspects of your relationship that aren't totally perfect, and that's OK.
-But in order to move past those things, you have to talk to your partner.
+But in order to move past those things, talking to your partner is essential.
 "Can you make compromises?
 Can your partner?" he recommends asking yourself.
 "Can you change things in the relationship so that the relationship is more fulfilling?
 More novelty, more honesty, more support?"
 Once you and bae have talked those things over, Klapow suggests you look outside of your relationship and at yourselves individually next.

 Licensed psychologist Jennifer B. Rhodes agrees with Klapow about looking within yourself to understand if there's something else that's causing you to feel unfulfilled.
 It's "often a sign that there is something within you that you are not paying attention to," she tells Elite Daily.
 "So many of us look to our relationships to fulfill our dreams, but sometimes, we have to fulfill our dreams ourselves."